Skip to content

 });

-If we look at the tool call schema, which is what is passed to the model for tool-calling, only pets is being passed:
+If we look at the tool call schema, which is what is passed to the model for tool-calling, we can see that only pets is being passed:

 import { zodToJsonSchema } from "zod-to-json-schema";